dsc-courses/dsc95-2025-sp/index.md

 ## Schedule

 The schedule below will be updated throughout the quarter.
 Deadlines will appear with a ✅.
-Assignments should be submitted to Gradescope.
+Assignments that aren't Google Forms should be submitted to Gradescope.

 <table markdown="1">
     <colgroup>